nainar/nainadotapp/pages/p/aparment-requirements.md

 ## Goals
 - Have a room that I can convert in a dedicated office and workout space.
 - More outdoor space so that I don't feel "stuck at home"
+- Items that are used in a certain space should be stored in that space, for example kitchen appliances should be stored in the kitchen.

 ## Requirements